coltongrainger/quamash/prelims/topology.md

 #### Continuous functions

-Morphisms we care about, from [@Su75, chapter 3.1]:
+They're called maps!
+They're the morphism we care about, e.g., [@Su75, chapter 3.1]:

 AGAIN: Given any two topological spaces $X$ and $Y$, we say a function $f\colon X \to Y$ is continuous if ... for every $Y$-open $U$, $f^{-1}(U)$ is $X$-open too.